softwarecrash/Daly2MQTT/README.md

 Pin D5 of the Wemos is for the wake.
 Please connect according to wiring, **NEVER** connect the pin directly to the BMS!

+**If you supply the Wemos externally with power: NEVER use for example 5V output of the battery or similar.
+ALWAYS use a separate USB power supply (cell phone charger).
+Otherwise there is a risk that the Wemos will be destroyed!**

+**We assume no warranty and / or recourse for destroyed devices.**

 # How to use:
 - flash the bin file to an ESP82xx or Wemos D1 Mini with Tasmotizer or a similar program
 - connect the ESP like the wiring diagram